Inexpensive music systems for stores and restaurants – the 3 best for 2020

 – need to know a lot about music genres, artists, new releases, etc.

-And the end the music atmosphere created is not diverse enough even if a multi-CD player is used and CDs are renewed and rotated regularly.
+And at the end the music atmosphere created is not diverse enough even if a multi-CD player is used and CDs are renewed and rotated regularly.
 No way to create moods and to schedule them at relevant times of the day/week.
 In few words: high cost, high effort, very low efficiency.

 Playing the radio